-This Masters in Education degree provides flexible entry and exit routes at a Postgraduate Certificate in Education, PG Diploma in Education and at the Masters Levels for the Leading, Learning and Teaching award.
+This Masters in Education degree provides flexible entry and exit routes at a Postgraduate Certificate or Postgraduate Diploma in your chosen named award and at the Masters Levels for the Leading, Learning and Teaching award.
 These MEd award pathways aim to build on your initial training and professionalism developed through work experience.

 The other Masters in Education pathway specialisations available are;